walmartlabs/concord-website/docs/getting-started/concord-dsl.md

         - return
 ```

+The `return` command can be used to stop the current process if called from an
+entry point.

 ### Exit Command

-The `exit` command can be used to stop the execution of the flow:
+The `exit` command can be used to stop the execution of the current process:

 ```yaml
 flows: